5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 #### Key summary

-**Where to inspect:** increase frequency and enforcement intensity in the Bronx (Allerton-Pelham Gardens, Woodlawn-Wakefield, Fordham South) and Queens (Elmhurst-Maspeth, Flushing), which show the highest sustained average scores and critical violation rates with large restaurant populations.
+**Where to inspect:** increase frequency and enforcement intensity in the Bronx (Allerton-Pelham Gardens, Woodlawn-Wakefield, Fordham South) and Queens (Elmhurst-Maspeth, Flushing), which show the highest sustained average scores with large restaurant populations.

 **Which violations to address:** focus on 10F and 08A, the two dominant and growing violations citywide, and find a route to tackle them directly in the worst affected areas rather than continuing to cite them repeatedly.